ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-"Manage-Safe-Locations"-Screen.md

 **US ID: US-BTC-370**

-The "Manage Safe Locations" screen in the Street Protection app is now fully accessible for people with special needs.
-Navigation has been optimized to be logical and easy to use with screen readers, ensuring that all elements are clearly announced and accurately identified.
-This enables users to view, edit, and add safe locations independently and efficiently, significantly enhancing the accessibility experience for everyone.
+Description: In the Street Protection app, the "Manage Safe Locations" screen has been enhanced to be fully accessible to users with special needs.
+Now, screen reader users can navigate easily, as all elements are announced clearly and in a logical sequence.
+Buttons, titles, and tabs have been adjusted so that their names and functions are easily understood, allowing users to view, edit, and add safe locations without difficulties, independently and efficiently.